SAP/fundamental-styles/docs/pages/components/side-navigation.md

 <br>

-## Side navigation with multiple levels
+## Side navigation with multiple levels - cozy mode
 Use this when there is more than one level of hierarchy in the left navigation.
-Each level can be expanded and collapsed.
+The entries on the first level are just group headers(don't trigger navigation themselves).
+There are only two levels of navigation.
+For more levels of navigation, use the content area.

 {% capture default %}
 <nav class="fd-side-nav">